owenzhang76/BlackGarden/README.md

 -The tile set we used is the default one, as creating a new one is a frankly excessive amount of artistic work for one individual to do.
 However, all of the sprite design (enemies, characters, and items) were done by hand.
 This took a while!

 -The intro scene was modified to be nice and pretty (complete with pixel art for the play button!).
-Music was also added to enhance the user experience.
+The image is used is copyright-free.
+Custom music was also added to enhance the user experience.

 -We cite 2 sources that helped us out with some of the most challenging parts of our project, mostly with getting the tile grid and noise maps working.
 See GameScene.swift for these sources.